-The presence of cyclones and their different role in relation to the position of the considered station is evident in MSLP composites (Figs. 4 and 5), which show the different synoptic evolutions leading to large SLA along the different parts of the Mediterranean coastline.
-The association of SLAs with cyclones is also shown by the spatial distributions of the cyclone centres in Fig. 6 and 7.
-A statistical estimate of the significance of the link between cyclones and SLAs is found in Figs. 9 and 11 and further supported by Tables 2 and 3.
+The presence of cyclones and their different role in relation to the position of the considered station is evident in MSLP composites (Figures 4 and 5), which show the different synoptic evolutions leading to large SLA along the different parts of the Mediterranean coastline.
+The association of SLAs with cyclones is shown also by the spatial distributions of the cyclone centers in figures 6 and 7.
+A statistical estimate of the significance of the link between cyclones and SLAs is found in figures 9 and 11 and further supported by tables 2 and 3.
 Figure 9 links the presence of a cyclone to the SLAs.
 Figure 11 links the level of the SLAs to the intensity of the cyclone.
-Figure 9 shows that the presence of a cyclone in areas closely matching those of low-pressure centres in the composites in Figs. 6 and 7 is associated with positive and negative SLAs.
+Figure 9 shows that the presence of a cyclone in areas closely matching those of low pressure centers in the composites in figures 6 and 7 is associated to positive and negative SLAs.

-The pattern associating the level of the negative SLAs to the value of the pressure minimum (Fig. 11) is weaker than that in Fig. 9.
+The pattern associating the level of the negative SLAs to the value of the pressure minimum (figure 11) is weaker than that in figure 9.
 This is because the level of positive SLAs is caused by the direct local action of the cyclone.
-The level of negative SLAs is caused mostly by the direct action of the wind around the cyclone centre in Gabès and Trieste.
-In other stations it is caused by the pressure gradient across the basin, often correlated to the presence of a cyclone centre in the opposite part of the basin (Fig. 9), and by redistribution of water mass within the different parts of the basin (Fig. 13), which is not explained by a local inverse barometer effect.
+The level of negative SLAs is caused mostly by the direct action of the wind around the cyclone centre in Gabes and Trieste.
+In other stations it is caused by the pressure gradient across the basin, often correlated to the presence of a cyclone center in the opposite part of the basin (figure 9), and by redistribution of water mass within the different parts of the basin (figure 13), which is not explained by a local inverse barometer effect.
 The link between large negative SLAs and cyclones is a statistical concept.
-This does not mean that cyclones are the direct cause of large negative anomalies but are instead an indirect driver of them because the synoptic condition leading to negative anomalies is frequently associated with the presence of a cyclone in the opposite part of the basin.
-Only at Dubrovnik (and to a lesser extent at Tripoli) is the value of negative SLAs dominated by the local high pressure, with the inverse barometer effect and the action of the wind being the dominant factor in the former and the latter, respectively.
+It is not meant that cyclones are the cause of large negative anomalies, but that the synoptic condition leading to negative anomalies is frequently associated to the present of a cyclone in the opposite part of the basin.
+Only at Dubrovnik, and to a lesser extent at Tripoli, the value of negative SLAs is dominated by the local high pressure, with the inverse barometer effect and the action of the wind being the dominant factor in the former and the latter, respectively.

 We clarify that, obviously, we are not denying that high pressure leads to a negative sea level.
 Our study clearly supports the importance of the local action of the inverse barometer effect for both positive and negative SLAs.
-The link between large negative SLAs and cyclones that is shown in this study does not describe a local effect but instead a synopticscale teleconnection, supported by a statistical analysis and explained by the large-scale structure of the SLP fields.
-The connection between cyclone in the opposite part of the basin and negative SLAs at the station is mediated by the crossbasin pressure gradient and the presence of a high pressure that locally acts according to the inverse barometer effect.
+The link between large negative SLAs and cyclones that is shown in this study does not describe a local effect, but a teleconnection, supported by a statistical analysis and explained by the large scale structure of the SLP fields.
+The connection between cyclone in the opposite part of the basin and negative SLAS at the station is mediated by the cross basin pressure gradient and the presence of a high pressure that locally acts according to the inverse barometer effect.